owensmiley/intro-tutorials/checkpoint_setup.md

 # Checkpoint Setup

+At the end of this guide, you should have two separate folders, `intro-tutorials` and `mdst_tutorials`. `intro-tutorials` is a clone (copy) of this repo (owned by MDST) and will have all the files you need for the tutorials. `mdst_tutorials` is your own public repo where you will be uploading your completed checkpoints for us to review.

 ### 1. Clone the MDST tutorial repository
-1.1 Pick a place on your desktop to put this repo (Desktop, Documents, etc.)\
+1.1 Pick a place on your computer to put this repo (Desktop, Documents, etc.)\
 1.2 Navigate there in your terminal (WSL/Ubuntu for Windows users)\
 1.3 Run `git clone https://github.com/MichiganDataScienceTeam/intro-tutorials`\